jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

 ```
 Execute *post* method as usual : `jerkar post`.

-## Import a jerkar build from another project
+## Import a Jerkar build from another project

 // Todo ...
 Documentation in progress